-The Module is designed to be continuously self-checking.
+Redundancy must be maintained for as long as the Muting Module is in operation.
+Since a redundant system is no longer redundant once a component has failed, the Module is designed to be continuously self-checking.
 A component failure detected by or within the self-checking system causes a "stop" signal to be sent to the guarded machine and puts the Module into a lockout condition.

-Recovery from this type of lockout condition requires replacement of the failed component and the appropriate reset procedure (see Section 3.5.1).
+Recovery from this type of lockout condition requires replacement of the failed component (to restore redundancy) and the appropriate reset procedure (see Section 3.5.1).
 Possible causes are listed in Section 5.
 The Diagnostic Display is used to diagnose causes of a lockout condition (Section 5.1).